What is a PPAP Checklist?

 If customers see a deviation in any of the PPAP documents, the quality manager should take containment action.
 Even if the OEM or supplier is only allowed to supply for a certain period of time and/or a limited number of parts, corrective actions should be implemented and reflected in the resubmission of the PPAP checklist to obtain full approval within 90 days.

 If the part does not meet the customer specific requirements or if the PPAP has discrepancies in the documentation, the OEM or supplier is not authorized to ship the rejected product.
-Quality managers should take corrective action based on what the customer has determined to be the reason for rejection and revise the PPAP documentation accordingly before resubmission.
+Quality managers should utilize a corrective action form to take actions based on what the customer has determined to be the reason for rejection and revise the PPAP documentation accordingly before resubmission.

 Use a digital template for the initial sample inspection report